 - At the hospice, we are keeping the inpatient unit team separate from those working in the rest of the building, and all of the necessary safety measures – including the use of PPE – is in place across the hospice for patients, staff and visitors.

-- Foreign Travel – Patients’ loved ones who have been in countries not on the UK’s travel corridors list will not be allowed to visit St Catherine’s within 14 days of returning to the UK, and should be observing the 14-day isolation period as required by law.
-You can find the most up to date list of countries where 14-day isolation is not required here.
-Although we acknowledge it unlikely a patient referred into hospice services has been on recent foreign travel, new patients and their household will be asked to declare any recent trips abroad as part of the admission/referral process to ensure the correct safety arrangements are put in place.
+- Foreign Travel – Although we acknowledge it unlikely a patient referred into hospice services has been on recent foreign travel, new patients and their household will be asked to declare any recent trips abroad as part of the admission/referral process to ensure the correct safety arrangements are put in place.
 Please see government guidance regarding foreign travel here.

 - Our Clinical Nurse Specialists continue to care for people in their own homes across Central Lancashire, and our lymphoedema nurses continue to provide treatment at the Woodside Clinic, with additional safety procedures in place.